Our Guide for Applicants takes you through each section of the application as you fill it in:

 If you are unable to provide a good quality scan of a document, please tick the "posting" box on the Documents screen in your application, and post a photocopy of the document to us (see the Contact Us page for our address).
 We will then scan it for you.
 Please include a note of your name, address, date of birth, and if possible your application ID number, to help us match the document to your application.
 Please do not post original documents to us.

-If you do not have a document yet, you should tick the "posting" box on the Documents screen in your application and you must submit your application by the closing date: 1.00pm (UK time) on 29 November 2017.
-When you receive the document(s) please send us a copy as soon as possible (see the Contact Us page for details of where to send it).
+If you do not have a document yet, you should tick the "posting" box on the Documents screen in your application and you must submit your application by the closing date: 1.00pm (UK time) on 28 November 2018.
+When you receive the document(s) please email us a good quality scan of it as soon as possible (see the Contact Us page for our email address).
 We can then add this to your application before it is released to the course centres by the end of January (see the After You Apply section for more information).

 All the long questions have character counts (not word counts) and the website counts all characters including spaces.